hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription.html.markdown

 * `forward_to` - (Optional) The name of a Queue or Topic to automatically forward messages to.

 * `forward_dead_lettered_messages_to` - (Optional) The name of a Queue or Topic to automatically forward Dead Letter messages to.

-### ISO8601 Format

-Some arguments for this resource are required in the TimeSpan format which is used to represent a length of time.
-Azure uses ISO 8601 as the supported format and it is documented here: [Azure REST - Subscriptions - Create Or Update](https://docs.microsoft.com/en-us/rest/api/servicebus/subscriptions/createorupdate#request-body).

-#### Examples:

-1. 3 Days

-    "P3D" or
-    "P3DT0H0M0.0S"

-1. 7 Days 6 Hours

-    "P7DT6H"

-1. 9 Days 12 hours 30 minutes 10 seconds

-    "P9DT12H30M10S"

-1. 5 minutes

-    "PT5M"

 ## Attributes Reference